HatusuynZ/PlayerState/README.md

 ## Notes

-- `GetState` and `GetReference` are async — they yield if the state isn't ready and return `nil` after a 3-second timeout.
+- `GetState` yields if the state isn't ready and returns `nil` after a 3-second timeout.
 - `ReplicateStateWithTable` is preferred over multiple `ReplicateState` calls for batch updates.
-- `OnStateCleanedSnapshot` receives a **deep copy** of the state, so it's safe to read after the player leaves.
+- `OnStateCleanedSnapshot` gives you a **cloned snapshot** — the original state is already being destroyed when this fires, so always read from `snapshot.State`.
+- To add new state fields, edit both the `DefaultPlayerState` type and the `DEFAULT_PLAYER_STATE` table in `State.lua`.